dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 - [catalog](catalog-json): produced by `docs generate`
 - [sources](/reference/artifacts/sources-json): produced by `source freshness`

+## Where are artifacts produced?

+By default, artifacts are written to the `/target` directory of your dbt project, and this location is configurable via the [`target-path`](/reference/project-configs/target-path#configuration).

 ## Common metadata

 All artifacts produced by dbt include a `metadata` dictionary with these properties: